-Region exiting detection function detects people, vehicles or other objects which exit from a predefined virtual region, and some certain actions can be taken when the alarm is triggered.
+For certain network cameras, region exiting detection function detects people, vehicles or other objects which exit from a pre-defined virtual region, and some certain actions can be taken when the alarm is triggered.

-- 1. Go to Configuration → Event → Smart Event → Region Exiting. - 2.
-Set Camera. - 3.
+1. Go to Configuration \rightarrow Event \rightarrow Smart Event \rightarrow Region Exiting.

+- 2. Set Camera. - 3.
 Turn on Enable. - 4.
 Optional: Check Save VCA Picture to save the captured pictures of VCA detection. - 5.
 Set the detection rules and detection areas. - 1) Set Arming Area.
 Up to 4 arming areas are selectable. - 2) Adjust Sensitivity.
 Sensitivity: Range [0-100].
-The higher the value is, the more easily the detection alarm can be triggered. - 3) Optional: Set Target Detection as Human or Vehicle to discard alarms which are not triggered by human body or vehicle. - 4) Click Draw Area and draw a quadrilateral in the preview window by specifying four vertexes of the detection region. - 6.
-Set the arming schedule.
-Refer to Configure Arming Schedule for details. - 7.
-Set the linkage actions.
-Refer to Configure Alarm Linkage Action for details. - 8.
-Click Apply.
+The higher the value is, the more easily the detection alarm can be triggered. - 3) Optional: Set Target Detection as Human or Vehicle to discard alarms which are not triggered by human body or vehicle.